-Two and a half minutes from Woody Creek Tavern, where an outrageous Dr. Hunter Stockton Thompson once held court and passed judgment upon all who dared trespass there, lies a well-sited new house with grand views of the Roaring Fork and the town of Aspen.
+Two and a half minutes from Woody Creek Tavern, where Hunter Thompson once held court, lies a well-sited house with views of the Roaring Fork and the town of Aspen.

 It’s much quieter now.
 The good doctor is gone.
-And this home, designed by Rowland + Broughton Architecture and Urban Design, stands as a symbol of a new and different sensibility.
+And this home, designed by Rowland + Broughton Architecture and Urban Design, stands as a symbol of a different sensibility.

 “It’s not in your face,” said firm principal Sarah Broughton.
 “It’s intuitive.
 We believe that architecture is more like something that feels right – it’s about scale, space and light.
 It’s about everything working together.”

-The firm’s challenge was to build a house that was affordable (it came in at a remarkable $250 per square foot), as energy efficient as possible – and as sustainable as could be.
-The client wanted a prefab home for an extraordinary site.
+The firm’s challenge was to build a house that was affordable (it came in at $250 per square foot), as energy-efficient as possible – and sustainable.
+Then, too, the client wanted prefab.
 So the big question for the architect was: “How do we dress up a box?”

-The answer lay with Galvalume siding, boards of red cedar and floors made in a rudimentary adobe style.
-That’s right: they’re three-inch thick layers of mud – clay and sand, bound by straw – then packed down mightily.
-Once dried, they’re covered with a thin layer of wax.
+The answer lay with Galvalume siding, boards of red cedar and floors in an adobe style.
+They’re three-inch-thick layers of clay and sand, bound by straw – and packed down.
+Once dried, they were covered with a thin layer of wax.

-The home’s R-value is high since it’s constructed with SIPs throughout, its walls insulated with recycled newsprint.
+The R-value is high since the home was constructed with SIPs throughout, and its walls insulated with recycled newsprint.

-But the site tells the tale of this house.
-The architect preserved a number of cottonwood trees during construction, and now they frame views from courtyard and living room.
-The Roaring Fork is visible at every turn, especially from rooftop terrace.
+But the site tells the tale here.
+The architects preserved a number of cottonwood trees during construction, and now they frame views from courtyard and living room.
+The Roaring Fork is visible at every turn, especially from a rooftop terrace.
 “The river and the views drove all our decisions,” Sarah said.